kengibson1111/tour-of-go/README.md

 ## Lessons

-* variables (init) - demonstrates initializers with variable declarations.
-The declaration at the function scope omits the type.
-And in that case, the variable infers the type of the initializer.

 * variables (short) - introduces the short assignment (:=) instead of a variable declaration with an initializer omitting the type.
 For variables, this is only allowed at the function scope.